 The second difference was the little kids’ CPS worker.
 I know CPS gets a bad rep, but I am here to say our worker was fantastic.
 She really has the kids’ best interest at heart, and as we were in the adoption process, she was making recommendations about services and support they may need down the line.
 This was above and beyond the call of duty for her as we had already been transferred to the adoption unit and another worker.

 The real challenge for parents is this: How do we get kids what they need?
 The challenge for states is connected: How do we disseminate information and support so kids get what they need?

-Our situation points to a partial solution: States need to use every available means to educate adoptive parents about the support that is available.
-That means the adoption unit should talk about it, the child placing agencies, the regular caseworkers, CASA; the information needs to come from all corners so parents are able to take it in.
+Our situation points to a partial solution: States need to use every available means to educate adoptive parents about the available support.
+That means the adoption unit should talk about it, the child-placing agencies, the regular caseworkers, CASA; the information needs to come from all corners so parents can take it in.
 And it is not enough to throw information at parents at one point in the process; it needs to be repeated throughout.
 The state needs to know that agencies are following up with families as they are required to do in most states.

 In the end, though, it is up to parents.
 We cannot settle for less than enough support for our kids.
 We have to keep asking for what they need and be persistent in making sure they get it!

 Are you and your partner ready to start the adoption process?
 Visit Adoption.org or call 1-800-ADOPT-98 to begin your adoption journey.
 We have 130+ years of adoption experience and would love to help you.